 We undertake a limited amount of snow and ice clearance to other key areas of the network, such as important footways.

 This map shows our gritting routes (opens in new window).
-These are split into two categories - precautionary (red) and resilience (blue).
+These are split into two categories:

-These roads are treated when there is a risk of frost, ice or snow.
+- precautionary routes (red routes) which are roads that are treated when there is a risk of frost, ice or snow.

-These roads are treated first during more extreme winter weather and used for snow ploughing.
+- resilience routes (blue routes) which are roads that are treated first during more extreme winter weather and used for snow ploughing.

 What we do about gritting